-For further information on this testimony, please contact JayEtta Hecker at (202) 512-2834 or by e-mail at heckerj@gao.gov; or Barbara Bovbjerg at (202) 512-7215 or by e-mail at bovbjergb@gao.gov.
-Individuals making key contributions to this testimony include Joe Applebaum, Paul Aussendorf, Anne Dilger, David Eisenstadt, Charles Ford, Charles Jeszeck, Steve Martin, George Scott, Richard Swayze, and Pamela Vines.
+For further information on this testimony, please contact JayEtta Hecker at (202) 512-2834 or by e-mail at heckerj@gao.gov.
+Individuals making key contributions to this testimony include Paul Aussendorf, Anne Dilger, Steve Martin, Richard Swayze, and Pamela Vines.